14 Ways In Which Cross Browser Testing Ensures A Better UX

 Cross Browser Testing In The Production Environment

-Bug, when caught after the deployment in Production, tend to be more costly, and time-consuming.
+Bug, when caught after the deployment in Production, tends to be more costly, and time-consuming.
 However, it’s better than performing no cross browser testing at all, if you wish to save your customers from a bad UX.
 When performing testing after a release, you can fix bugs by requesting changes in the web-application.
 Depending on the bug fixes, this process can call for multiple deployments.

 For rigorous cross browser testing, the testing team members should have an in-depth knowledge of testing tools.
 If there are separate teams for functional and non-functional testing, consider passing the web application to both the teams for browser compatibility testing.